DOV-Vlaanderen/pydov/docs/quickstart.rst

 .. note::

-    You see the :code:`cc` in the progress bar while loading of the data?
-It defines the data was loaded from your local cache instead of downloaded as it was already part of an earlier data request.
+    Notice the :code:`cc` in the progress bar while loading of the data?
+It means the data was loaded from your local cache instead of being downloaded, as it was already part of an earlier data request.
 See the :ref:`caching documentation <caching>` for more in-depth information.

 Attribute queries can be combined with location filtering by specifying both parameters in the search call: